 In our personal lives we are grateful to – and for – our significant other.
 For our kids, our relatives (OK most of the time…), and our friends.

 In business, partnerships are often seen as being somehow second-best.
 Pick up most business journals today and you’re more likely to read about some entrepreneur who made it big, in spite of adversity, and did it on their own (even if that’s BS – no-one achieves success on their own).
 There doesn’t seem to be so many success stories written about partners.

 Yet the business world is stuffed full of hugely successful companies run by more than one person.
 Where would Bill Hewlett have been without Dave Packard?
 Or Larry Page without Sergey Brin (and, later, Eric Schmidt) ?
-Even Steve Jobs had Steve Wozniak (and Ronald Wayne) in the early days.
+Even Steve Jobs had Steve Wozniak (and not forgetting Ronald Wayne) in the early days.